-- 1. The applicant must apply for and meet CVCC's institutional requirements for admission as a student. - 2.
-The applicant must be currently employed as a neurodiagnostic technologist. - 3.
-The applicant must hold the credentials of R.EEG.T. through ABRET.
-Credentials must be current and in good standing. - 4.
+- a.
+The applicant must apply for and meet CVCC's institutional requirements for admission as a student.

+- b.
+The applicant must be currently employed as a neurodiagnostic technologist.

+- c.
+The applicant must hold the credentials of R.EEG.
+T. through ABRET.
+Credentials must be current and in good standing.

+- d.
 The applicant must provide two letters of reference: one from an immediate supervisor and one from the Medical Director of the neurodiagnostic facility with which the applicant is employed.
-These letters should attest to the individual's competence as a neurodiagnostic technologist. - 5.
-Once admitted to the program, students will receive Advanced Placement in the following courses based on their ABRET credentials and letters of reference: - EDT 111A - EDT 115 - EDT 118 - EDT 116
+These letters should attest to the individual's competence as a neurodiagnostic technologist.

+- e.
+Once admitted to the program, students will receive Advanced Placement in the following courses based on their ABRET credentials and letters of reference:

+- EDT 111A

+- EDT 115

+- EDT 118

+EDT 116

+- EDT 112

+- EDT 114

+- EDT 111